 If leadership has not clarified top-line objectives prior to working through the DMMM, then the process itself can be used to surface and rectify that.
 Likewise, if tactical Shiny Objects are masquerading as digital strategies, then that will also become apparent.

-The Digital Measurement and Marketing Model is the brainchild of Avinash Kaushik, Google's digital analytics evangelist.
+The Digital Measurement and Marketing Model was created by Google executive Avinash Kaushik, a Fortune 500 consultant and global thought leader in marketing.
 Kaushik's digital models are brilliant in their simplicity and designed to optimize impact.

 This model is "foundational for making sound, actionable recommendations based on data," explains Kaushik.
 "We’ll know what success and failure look like.
 We’ll know where to start and what to focus on."